dzulfikarindzar/TESBackendMovies/README.md

 2. ExpressJS Framework
 3. PostgreSQL as DBMS with pgAdmin 4
 4. Postman for Testing API

+## This Backend Provides:
-5. Search Movies by Name
+1. Search by Name
-6. Sort Movies by actor, rating or price
+2. Sort by rating, actor and price